A recent survey conducted by Information Technology Intelligence Consulting

 To combat outages, organizations first must address the root causes of downtime.

 Google’s director of customer reliability engineering, Luke Stone, outlined some of the leading causes of downtime during a breakout session at the Google Cloud Next conference in 2017.
 According to Stone, the primary causes of down time

 - Overload: When service demand exceeds capacity, errors may occur, causing network, server or system overload.

 - Noisy Neighbor: If users overload a server with spam, they may create excess “noise” that leads to downtime.

 When it comes to IT outages, it is important for organizations to do everything possible to prevent them from happening.
 Thanks to AlertOps

-, organizations can minimize the potential costs and impact of downtime like never before.
-AlertOps helps teams manage downtime before it gets out of hand.
+, organizations can reduce the potential impact and cost of downtime like never before.
+AlertOps helps teams manage cost of downtime before it gets out of hand.
 Our incident management and alert escalation software offers multi-channel notifications